banwarp/benton_epi/covid19/01scriptParameters.md

 ```

 #### Transfer events
 People are more likely to transfer inside their node group compared to outside their node group.
-Change the following parameters to adjust the transfer dynamics.
+Change the following parameters to adjust the transfer dynamics. `transferEventsDF` is the preset.
+The various transfer parameters can be specified to each node group if desired, otherwise they are the same for each node group.
 ```
-inGroupTransferRate = 1/7               # Reciprocal of expected waiting time for in-transfer event inGroupTransferNodeNum = .1             # Average number/proportion of nodes that transfer at each transfer event inGroupTransferMinProp = .1             # Minimum proportion of node population that transfers in each event
+transferEventsDF = NULL,                 # pre-built transfer events data frame if the events will be preset before the script is run inGroupTransferRate = 1/7               # Reciprocal of expected waiting time for in-transfer event inGroupTransferNodeNum = .1             # Average number/proportion of nodes that transfer at each transfer event inGroupTransferMinProp = .1             # Minimum proportion of node population that transfers in each event